Olšany u Prostějova

 Olšany u Prostějova is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
-It has about 1,800 inhabitants.
+It has about 1,900 inhabitants.

 Olšany u Prostějova lies approximately 8 km north-east of Prostějov, 10 km south-west of Olomouc, and 206 km east of Prague.

-Administrative parts
+Administrative division

-The village of Hablov is an administrative part of Olšany u Prostějova.
+Olšany u Prostějova consists of two municipal parts (in brackets population according to the 2021 census):